igncp/tests-highways/Readme.md

 ## Usage

-See the package.json to see which are the called commands, or run `npm run list` for a custom list command.
+Open the package.json to see which are the called commands, or call `npm run` for a list of commands.

 - Frontend JS with Jasmine and Karma, e.g. `npm run karma-plain-js-jasmine`
 - Backend JS with Jasmine and the jasmine-node module: `npm run jasmine-node`